ROCm/rocSOLVER/docs/source/userguide_install.rst

 When generating a package, use ``--install_dir`` to change the directory where it will be installed.
-In this case, for example, rocSOLVER package will be installed at
+In this case, for example, the rocSOLVER package will be installed at ``/package/install/path``.
-``/package/install/path``

 Manual building and installation
 --------------------------------------

 Manual installation of all the external dependencies is not an easy task.
-Get more information on how to install each dependency at their corresponding documentation sources:
+Get more information on how to install each dependency at the corresponding documentation sites:

 * `CMake <https://cmake.org/>`_ (version >3.5 is required).
 * `Python <https://www.python.org/>`_ (version >2.7 is required.
-Python is installed by default in some systems like Ubuntu).
+Python is installed by default on some systems, like Ubuntu).
 * `LAPACK <https://github.com/Reference-LAPACK/lapack-release>`_ (which internally depends on a Fortran compiler), and
 * `GoogleTest <https://github.com/google/googletest>`_

 Once all dependencies are installed (including ROCm and rocBLAS), rocSOLVER can be manually built using a combination of CMake and Make commands.
-Using CMake options could provide more flexibility to tailor the building and installation process.
-Here we just provide a list of examples of common use cases (see the CMake documentation for more information on CMake options).
+Using CMake options can provide more flexibility in tailoring the building and installation process.
+Here we provide a list of examples of common use cases (see the CMake documentation for more information on CMake options).

 .. code-block:: bash